Jaimeloeuf/simpler-fetch/docs/index.md

 ## oof
-This is one of the exported values from the simpler-fetch module. `oof` stands for the Object Oriented Fetch abstraction over [`_fetch`](./#_fetch).
+`oof` stands for Object Oriented Fetch.

-This object oriented approach gives users a familiar chainable interface to build their API calls and this is also **the recommended way** to use this library as a end user.
-See the [sample project provided](https://github.com/Enkel-Digital/simpler-fetch/tree/master/sample) for a more in depth example on using `oof`.
+This object oriented approach gives users a familiar chainable interface to build their API calls.
+See the [sample project provided](https://github.com/Enkel-Digital/simpler-fetch/tree/master/sample) for a full example on using `oof`.

+This the only exported value from the simpler-fetch module using a named export ([see here to understand why a named export is used despite this being the sole export](https://listed.to/@JJ/37419/named-exports-are-better-than-default-ones-mostly)).

 ### Importing the library
 ```javascript